tadeuzagallo/GithubPulse/README.md

 ## Installation

-Right now it is available to OSX and Google Chrome
+Right now it is available for OSX and Google Chrome

 For OSX you can just download it [here](https://github.com/tadeuzagallo/GithubPulse/raw/master/dist/GithubPulse.zip), unzip and copy to your applications folder.

-The Google Chrome Extension is available on the [Chrome Web Store](https://chrome.google.com/webstore/detail/githubpulse/ppkickbgijieebbgfipephpafiiebapg) and if, for any reason, you want to download directly, it's also available [here](https://github.com/tadeuzagallo/GithubPulse/raw/master/dist/GithubPulse.crx.zip)
+The Google Chrome Extension is available on the [Chrome Web Store](https://chrome.google.com/webstore/detail/githubpulse/ppkickbgijieebbgfipephpafiiebapg) and if, for any reason, you want to download directly, it's also available [here](https://github.com/tadeuzagallo/GithubPulse/raw/master/dist/GithubPulse.crx)

 ## What's being used